 Choosing your mountain

-Before climbing a mountain, you need to know first which mountain you want to climb.
+Before you start climbing a mountain, you need to know first which mountain you want to climb.
 If you don’t think carefully about which mountain to climb, you might end up just going in circles, or trying to climb two or three different mountains (found in different locations)!
+This is why understanding yourself and picking out your goal is one of the most important first steps.
+If you’re not clear with what your goal is, how will you determine if you’re already there?

 When climbing a mountain, there’s a concept such as stamina.
 You can’t just sprint your way to the top of the mountain.
 Not only is that exhausting, but it is also very dangerous, especially in the riskier areas like cliffs.